Juwara and Barrow fire Bologna past Inter Milan | Goal.com

 Antonio Conte’s men opened the scoring in the 22nd minute with a well-struck effort from former Manchester United striker Romelu Lukaku.

-Bologna were then reduced to 10 men after Roberto Soriano was shown a red card for a serious foul, and Lautaro Martinez could have compounded the woes of the visitors but missed his penalty.
+Bologna were then reduced to 10 men after Roberto Soriano was shown a red card for a serious foul, and Lautaro Martinez could have compounded their woes but missed his penalty.

 In the 74th minute Juwara, who replaced Nicola Sansone, then levelled proceedings for Bologna before Inter’s Alessandro Bastoni was sent off.